 Have you ever wondered how those Japanese girls can withstand freezing temperatures without wearing tights?
 I now know the secret: heat patches.
 These are the most amazing Japanese invention ever.
 You simply add them to your clothes and keep you warm for hours on end.
 How incredible is that?
-I absolutely love them and I always buy a suitcase full of them.
+I adore them and I always buy a suitcase full of them.
 You can find them in almost all pharmacy in Japan.

 I love wearing black eyeliner and for a very long time, I searched for the perfect eyeliner which doesn't smudge.
 When we visited Tokyo, I misplaced my eyeliner one evening, so I had to buy a new one from a random store in Japan.
 Turns out, I purchased the best eyeliner money can buy.
-It cost £10 and it lasts for up to 2 months if used daily.
+It cost £10, and it lasts for up to 2 months if used daily.
 It doesn't smudge at all and doesn't lose any of its intensity.
 It's literally magic.
 As I don't live in Japan, I still buy it online.

 The best mascara I bought?
 You guessed it, from a store in Japan.
 The same brand as my eyeliner, Heroine Make, I have the Isehan Kiss me Mascara.
 It's so, so good.
 It actually curls my lashes and lasts a lot longer than any other mascara I ever bought.
-For your girlfriends, the eyeliner and mascara have to be the best souvenirs from Japan.
+For your girlfriends, the eyeliner, and mascara have to be the best souvenirs from Japan.

-Finally, the best souvenirs from Japan have to be the cute items.
-Everyone loves cute and kawaii items in Japan are the bomb.
+Finally, the best souvenirs from Japan have to be cute items.
+Everyone loves cute, and kawaii items in Japan are the bomb.
 Same as stationary, you can spend hours upon hours just searching through kawaii items.
 It's a never-ending shopping experience.
 Here are some of the cutest items we found in Japan.

 Our phone covers were bought from Japan.
-I mean who can resist a cover in the shape of a smiling cactus?
+I mean, who can resist a cover in the shape of a smiling cactus?
 Or those cute bear ones?
 Point of the matter is, everyone has a smartphone and everyone needs a kawaii phone case from Japan.

 This is more for girls interested in fashion.
 Harajuku is well known for its vibrant Takeshita street, perfect for cute shopping opportunities.
-This is the place to buy those cat long socks, cute skirts and adorable hair accessories.
+This is the place to buy those long cat socks, cute skirts and adorable hair accessories.

 Kawaii squishies are a real thing.
-They come in various shapes and sizes and some of them even release a special scent when played with.
+They come in various shapes and sizes, and some of them even release a special scent when played with.
 These are items which you can have on your desk and act as great stress releasers.
 They are basically your cute version of a stress ball.